solliancenet/oracle-to-postgresql-migration-guide/application-setup/application-setup.md

 ![](media/2020-04-12-05-52-24.png)
 ## Installing the Oracle database

 In order to run the sample application, you need to have access to some instance of Oracle.
 This application has been tested with 11g.
 The structure is basic enough to work on most versions.
 To create your own Oracle instance locally, you can download a copy of Oracle Express Edition.
-Also, I would recommend installing the SQLDeveloper client tool as well.
+Also, it is recommended to install the SQLDeveloper client tool as well.
 You can use any Oracle compatible client tool of choice.
 Once you have access to the database instance, follow these steps.

 Create the **REG_APP** user.